Cayo District: Geography

+Boundaries

+In 1960, the boundaries of the Cayo District were defined as follows:

+As of 2020, these are still the boundaries used for the District.

-Economy and Infrastructure
+Economy and infrastructure

 Cayo District is primarily an agricultural district, with the chief crops being citrus fruit (more specifically, oranges, grapefruit, and tangerine), as well as bananas.
 Recently, oil was found in Spanish Lookout and it is now in production.

 There are two major highways in the District, the George Price Highway, that runs from Belize City to the Guatemalan border, and the Hummingbird Highway which starts in Belmopan and ends at the juncture of the Coastal Road and the Southern Highway that ends in the Stann Creek District.
 In addition to the ruins listed above there are several other important nature reserves including two National Parks, Blue Hole and Guanacaste National Park.
 Ecotourism is also an integral part of the region's economy.

 Political divisions

 Politically, Cayo is divided into six constituencies, described in detail here: